 Antiphons are sung during the Mass and the Liturgy of the Hours throughout the entire year, but many of us are unfamiliar with the term “antiphon.”
 Moreover, what distinguishes the “O Antiphons” from an ordinary antiphon?
 And where does the imagery of the O Antiphons come from?

 The word antiphon comes from the Greek word ἀντίφωνον, which means “sounding against” or “singing opposite.”
 An antiphon is “a short chant in Christian ritual, sung as a refrain.”
-When religious orders of monks or nuns recite the Divine Liturgy, for the example, they are divided into two choirs which take turns reciting the psalms and antiphons to each other.
+When religious orders of monks or nuns recite the Liturgy of the Hours, for example, they are divided into two choirs which take turns reciting the psalms and antiphons to each other.

 In our present liturgy, an antiphon consists of one or more psalm verses or sentences from Holy Scripture which are sung at various times throughout Matins, Vespers, and the Mass.
 An antiphon usually serves as a means to better understand the corresponding readings for that day.